WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 $\text{7. goto 2}$

+The idea is that you have an high risk when you are close to the situation in which your utility is very small, when you are close to the no-agreement.
+The agent that has the smallest risk will make the next offer
 Property: the final agreement found via this algorithm is a pareto optimal agreement, which means that there is no another agreement that is not worse for one agent and strictly better for the other one.

 it finds an agreements which is a Nash BARGAININ solution.
 It is an agreement that maximizes the product of the two utilities.